alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

 First of all, I needed to choose how to create the blog, and nowadays there are a lot of options to do it in a serverless way:

-- Single Page Application (SPA): React, Angular, Vue.js, Ionic, Ember
+- `Single Page Application (SPA)`: React, Angular, Vue.js, Ionic, Ember
-- Server-Side Rendering (SSR): Express.js, Next.js, Nux.js, Gatsby.js
+- `Server-Side Rendering (SSR)`: Express.js, Next.js, Nux.js, Gatsby.js
-- Static Site Generator (SSG): Gatsby, Next.js, Nuxt.js, Hugo, Jekyll, Hexo
+- `Static Site Generator (SSG)`: Gatsby, Next.js, Nuxt.js, Hugo, Jekyll, Hexo
-- Progressive Web Apps (PWA): React, Angular, Vue.js, Preact, PWABuilder
+- `Progressive Web Apps (PWA)`: React, Angular, Vue.js, Preact, PWABuilder

-Since I wanted to **keep it simple**, I used a **static site generator.** I must admit I hesitated with Hugo, Jekyll, and Hexo, all three options were good for me and although I liked Hugo for its fast build times and execution performance, I finally decided on <kbd>Jekyl</kbd> just because the theme I used ([Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy/){:target="_blank"}) I liked more visually than the other options and I didn't want to have to customize it too much.
+Since I wanted to **keep it simple**, I used a **static site generator.** I must admit I hesitated with Hugo, Jekyll, and Hexo, all three options were good for me and although I liked Hugo for its fast build times and execution performance, I finally decided on `Jekyl` just because the theme I used ([Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy/){:target="_blank"}).
+I liked it more visually than the other options and I didn't want to have to customize it too much.

 > I am a big fan of the KISS design principle!
 {: .prompt-info }

 ### Technology to deploy the blog

-After choosing Jekyll as my static site generator, I needed to know how to deploy it on AWS and, of course, there are many options to do it:
+After choosing <kbd>Jekyll</kbd> as my `static site generator`, I needed to decide how to deploy it on AWS.
+There are many options to do it:

-- EC2 + RDS (i.e. traditional blog with WordPress / Ghost + Gatsby / ...)
+- `EC2 + RDS` (i.e. traditional blog with WordPress / Ghost + Gatsby / ...)
-- LightSail (by the way, [an interesting article comparing LightSail with EC2](https://aws.amazon.com/premiumsupport/knowledge-center/lightsail-differences-from-ec2/){:target="_blank"})
+- `LightSail` (by the way, [an interesting article comparing LightSail with EC2](https://aws.amazon.com/premiumsupport/knowledge-center/lightsail-differences-from-ec2/){:target="_blank"})
-- Container solutions (ECS/EKS)
+- C`ontainer solutions` (ECS/EKS)
-- AWS ElasticBeanstalk
+- `AWS ElasticBeanstalk`
-- S3
+- `S3`
-- AWS Amplify
+- `AWS Amplify`

 #### Version 1